syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 ## Updating fields

-Field updating engine calculates the resultant value based on the field code information and updates the field result with the new value.
+Field updating engine calculates the resultant value based on the field code information and updates the field result with a new value.
 You can update the following fields by using DocIO:

 * = (formula field)
 * DATE